frkim/GHDemos/README.md

     python weatherforecast.py weatherforecast.py get_weather "New York"

-In Copilot Chat, type:
+In GitHub Copilot Chat, type:

     Can you write a web API that returns the weather forecast with the previous function get_weather stored in weatherforecast.py file with FastAPI

 To run this app, save the code to a file named app.py and run the following command in your terminal

     python -m uvicorn app:app --host 0.0.0.0 --port 3000

 Open a Web browser and type in the address bar : http://localhost:3000/weather?city=Paris

-# GitHub Copilot inline editing assistant
+## GitHub Copilot inline editing assistant

 Create a new file named: tempconv.py and write the following text:

-    # function that converts temperature from Celsius
+    # Function that converts temperature from Celsius

-It will complete with:
+GitHub Copilot should complete with a code that looks like:

     def convert_temp_C2F(temp):
         return (temp * 9/5) + 32

-Then write
+Then write:

-    # function that converts temperature from Fahrenheit to Celsius
+    # Function that converts temperature from Fahrenheit to Celsius

+GitHub Copilot should suggest a similar code:

         def convert_temp_F2C(temp):
             return (temp - 32) * 5/9

-Write:
+Type the following comment:

-    # function that convert miles to kilometers
+    # function that converts miles to kilometers

-Type ^M (Control M to display the multiple suggestions
+Type ^M (Control M) to display the multiple suggestions

-In Copilot Chat type:
+In GitHub Copilot Chat type:

     How to write a unit test to validate celsius_to_fahrenheit and fahrenheit_to_celsius ?